15 Best Live Streaming Encoder Software + Hardware Solutions

 Encoding

-As mentioned earlier, encoding is the process of converting a raw video file into a digital format and compressing.
+As mentioned earlier, encoding is the process of converting a raw video file into a digital format and compressing it.
 This is done so it can be transmitted digitally from your video capture device to the viewers’ devices.

 The hardware or software that does this is called an encoder, which plays a crucial role in helping you live stream your video content.